PoisotLab/EcologicalNetworksPlots.jl/README.md

 - `nodefill` is a node=>value dictionary for the color of nodes
 - `nodesize` is a node=>value dictionary for the size of nodes
 - `bipartite` is a Boolean to differentiate nodes in bipartite networks
+- `edges` is a Boolean to specify whether edges should be represented
+- `nodes` is a Boolean to specify whether nodes should be represented

 ##### Example